igorskasminins/lod-extraction/README.md

 Additionally, after successfull installation of the server and set up of the first database with necessary schema template, there is a script avalable that can perform bulk upload of the extracated schemas under _extractor/import_ directory.
 The script could be placed with _exrtaction_statistics_output.csv_ and responses directory under import_generic/scripts directory of DSS.

-So that the contents of _scripts_ woud look like this:
+So that the contents of _scripts_ wolud look like this:

 _responses_<br>
 _exrtaction_statistics_output.csv_<br>